 Many employers offer access to some form of counseling.
 These employee assistance programs are often available through human resource departments, and some programs may include online therapy.

 Colleges and universities

 Many health centers at colleges and universities offer free or low cost counseling services to students, as well as stress management workshops and other mental health resources.
 Some of these may be available online.

 Mental health organizations

-Many charities and mental health organizations offer free counseling services, which usually have a specific area of focus.
-For example, domestic violence refuges may offer a certain number of therapy sessions to survivors of domestic abuse.
+Many charities and mental health organizations offer free counseling services.
+These tend to have specific areas of focus, such as therapy for survivors of domestic abuse.

 State health departments

-State health department websites may list local mental health services, some of which may offer free online therapy.
+State health department websites may list local mental health services, and some of these may offer free online therapy.